PyFR/PyFR/doc/src/user_guide.rst

                *float*

+            - ``pseudo-dt-min-mult`` --- minimum permissible
+              local pseudo time-step given as a
+              multiplier of ``pseudo-dt`` (suitable range 0.001-1.0)

+               *float*

             - ``pseudo-dt-max-mult`` --- maximum permissible
               local pseudo time-step given as a
               multiplier of ``pseudo-dt`` (suitable range 2.0-5.0)

+               *float*

+2. ``dt-adjust-min-fact`` --- minimum factor by which the changed time-step can be further changed as per target time constraints (suitable range 0.5-0.99)

+    *float*

+2. ``dt-adjust-max-fact`` --- maximum factor by which the changed time-step can be further changed as per target time constraints (suitable range 1.0-1.1)

     *float*

 Example::